Robert Bruce (1668–1720): Biography

 In 1683, Bruce joined the personal armed forces of Peter I, in 1695 receiving the rank of captain in the Preobrazhensky Regiment.
-He took part in the Azov campaigns of Peter I (1695–6) and probably accompanied Peter on his travels abroad (1697–1698).
+He took part in the Azov campaigns of Peter I (1695–1696) and probably accompanied Peter on his travels abroad (1697–1698).

 In 1700, he was appointed colonel of one of the infantry regiments, which participated in the siege of Narva.

 In 1702, he was at siege and capture of Noteburg; in 1703 he participated in the capture of Nyenskans.
 On 17 May 1704 he was appointed chief commander of St. Petersburg.
 In this role, he served the city well, making use of the frequent absences St. Petersburg Governor Alexander Danilovich Menshikov to improve defences.

-In 1706. he attempted to take the city of Vyborg, ending in failure in October.
+In 1706, he attempted to take the city of Vyborg, ending in failure in October.

-In 1708 he was sent to protect St. Petersburg and assist Admiral Fedor Matveevich Apraksin.
+In 1708, he was sent to protect St. Petersburg and assist Admiral Fedor Matveevich Apraksin.
 That autumn, he helped Apraksin's expedition to destroy the forces of Swedish general Lyubeker attempting to reverse Russian gains in Ingria.

 In 1710, (March to June) – he was at the siege and capture of Vyborg, for which he was awarded estates.
-From July to the first week of September he was besieged and conquered Kexholm, taking it on 8 September.
+From July to the first week of September he besieged and conquered Kexholm, taking it on 8 September.
 Bruce was promoted to Lieutenant General, and ended his military career.

 Subsequent years until his death he devoted exclusively to life in St. Petersburg, paired with the title of chief commandant.

 Bruce died in 1720 and was buried within the Peter and Paul Fortress.